grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 weight: 20
 ---

-# Profiling Java via the Grafana Agent
+# Profiling Java using the Grafana Agent

 Grafana Agent supports Java profiling in [Flow mode](/docs/agent/latest/flow/).
 Written in the [River](/docs/agent/latest/flow/config-language/) language, the configuration file is composed of components that are used to collect,